-Some states offer expanded guaranteed issue periods to give you more options for changing your Medigap coverage.
-There may be a broader set of qualifying circumstances, and some states have added open enrollment for Medigap.
+Forty-one states offer expanded guaranteed issue periods to give you more options for changing your Medigap coverage.
+Twelve states have annual or continuous Medigap open enrollment periods.

 What is the Medicare special enrollment period?

-If you meet the criteria for a Medicare special enrollment period (SEP), you'll be able to change your Medicare Advantage, Original Medicare or Medicare Part D plans.
-Qualifying situations include moving, having other coverage options, becoming eligible for Medicaid and more.
+If you meet the criteria for a Medicare special enrollment period (SEP), you'll be able to change your Medicare Advantage, Original Medicare or Medicare Part D plan.
+Qualifying situations include moving, becoming eligible for Medicaid and more.

-Medicare.gov has very specific rules about special enrollment periods and what Medicare changes you can make during what qualifying event.
+Medicare.gov has very specific rules about special enrollment periods and what Medicare changes you can make during which qualifying event.
 Below are the guidelines for some of the most common special enrollment circumstances.